A Feast for Crows-Chapter 16

 |Chapter chronology (All)|

 An honor procession flanks Lord Tywin's casket as it heads west, led by many of the Lannister bannermen.
-Jaime falls in with his uncle Kevan, and they discuss the attack on Saltpans.
+Jaime Lannister falls in with his uncle Kevan, and they discuss the raid on Saltpans.
 Jaime cautions his uncle not to try and take on Sandor Clegane or Beric Dondarrion, and that he would have made a good Hand.
-Kevan rejects him coolly, and lets Jaime know he knows about the relationship of the twins.
+Kevan rejects him coolly, and lets Jaime know he knows about the relationship of the twins, Jaime and Queen Cersei Lannister.

 Jaime asks to speak with Cersei alone, and asks her why she keeps Lady Taena around all the time, knowing that she is a spy for Margaery.
 Cersei responds that Taena is more her spy, considering that the Queen Regent can do more for the Merryweather family.
 Jaime cautions that she doesn't truly know the woman, but Cersei remarks that she may make Taena's husband the Hand.
 After Jaime asks her about the rumor that she plans to name Aurane Waters her new master of ships, he recommends that she would be better off naming Paxter Redwyne.
 But Cersei will not put any Tyrell vassals on her small council.
 Cersei also defends her choice of Qyburn, a disgraced and twisted maester, to join the council.
 Cersei's growing paranoia and brutality are becoming more evident and Jaime retorts, "You are seeing dwarfs in every shadow and making foes of friends.
 Uncle Kevan is not your enemy.
 I am not your enemy."
 However, Cersei throws him out of her solar in fury.